Biden's $1.75 trillion social spending bill faces critical year-end test

 By Richard Cowan

-WASHINGTON, Dec 15 (Reuters) - Having averted an embarrassing government shutdown and potentially catastrophic default this month, Democrats in the U.S. Congress now move on to the even harder task of passing President Joe Biden's $1.75 trillion domestic investment bill.
+WASHINGTON, Dec 15 (Reuters) - Having averted a government shutdown and potential default this month, Democrats in the U.S. Congress move on to the even harder task of passing President Joe Biden's $1.75 trillion domestic investment bill.

-After months of intraparty dickering, moderate Democratic Senator Joe Manchin was withholding his support for the sweeping bill that would expand social programs and invest in technology to battle climate change, complicating Senate Majority Leader Chuck Schumer's goal of approving it before Christmas just 10 days away.
+After months of intraparty dickering, moderate Democratic Senator Joe Manchin was withholding support for the sweeping billto expand social programs and invest in technology to battle climate change.
+His stance complicates Senate Majority Leader Chuck Schumer's goal of approving it before Christmas, 10 days away.

+"It's going to be close," Biden said on Wednesday when asked if he hoped to see the legislation completed by the end of the year.

+Manchin's office had no comment when asked if the senator was expected to talk to the president on Wednesday.

-"The president's been speaking with Senator Manchin and I look forward to hearing about further progress," Schumer said on Tuesday, refusing to retreat from his timetable but not guaranteeing success.
+"The president's been speaking with Senator Manchin and I look forward to hearing about further progress," Schumer said on Tuesday, sticking to his timetable but not guaranteeing success.
+Schumer, Manchin and Senator John Tester, also a centrist, were spotted meeting in the Capitol on Wednesday.

-The Senate Democratic leader scored a victory on Tuesday when Congress gave final approval to raising the government's $28.9 trillion debt limit, averting a catastrophic default.

-But with no votes to spare in passing Biden's "Build Back Better" (BBB) initiative amid solid Republican opposition, Schumer now faces his biggest challenge since becoming majority leader in January.
+With no votes to spare in passing Biden's "Build Back Better" initiative amid solid Republican opposition, Schumer faces his biggest challenge since becoming majority leader in January.
 He is feeling the heat from all sides.

-Asked whether Schumer should schedule votes on Build Back Better without nailing down victory, Durbin said: "It's always a risk," adding: "Many people will sit on the fence as long as possible.
+Asked whether Schumer should schedule votes on the bill without nailing down victory, Durbin said: "It's always a risk," adding: "Many people will sit on the fence as long as possible.
 There comes a time when you've got to say ... put up or shut up."

 Some moderate Democratic senators saw no urgency in Schumer's Christmas deadline.

 "If we get it done before Christmas, great.
-If it goes into New Year's, that's fine," Senator Jon Tester told reporters.
+If it goes into New Year's, that's fine," Tester told reporters.

 Such flexibility infuriates liberals, who have already swallowed a raft of compromises amid a promise of quick action if they helped pass a separate, $1 trillion, bipartisan road and bridge-building infrastructure bill, which they did.